IUDataStructuresCourse/course-web-page-fall-2023/proj2-seg-int.md

 * `Sweeper` [read-only] is the class that implements the Line Sweep Algorithm.
 Be sure to read through this code to help you understand how the algorithm works.

-Your task is to implement all of the methods marked TODO.

 <!-- ## Submission -->